bllanos/win32_base/README.md

-# A small win32 'Engine'
+# A Small win32 'Engine'

 **Created for:** Spring 2014 Direct3D 11 Learning